2009 Lakewood shooting: Shooting

-On the morning of Sunday, November 29, 2009, the four officers were working on their laptops at a Forza Coffee Company coffee shop, now Blue Steele Coffee, prior to the start of their shift in nearby Parkland, next to McChord Air Force Base.
+On the morning of Sunday, November 29, 2009, the four officers were having breakfast and working on their laptops at a Forza Coffee Company coffee shop, now Blue Steele Coffee, prior to the start of their shift in nearby Parkland, next to McChord Air Force Base.
 All four were armed and in full uniform, wearing bulletproof vests.

 Clemmons drove a white pickup truck to getaway driver Darcus Allen's home.
 Allen then drove Clemmons past the coffee shop.
 After they saw marked police patrol cars in the parking lot, Allen drove Clemmons back past the coffee shop and parked nearby.
 Allen stayed behind and kept the truck running while Clemmons exited the vehicle and made his way towards the Forza coffee shop.

-At approximately 8:15 AM (UTC-8), Clemmons entered the Forza coffee shop, approached the counter, and turned towards the four seated officers.
+At approximately 8:15a.m.
+(UTC-8), Clemmons entered the Forza coffee shop, approached the counter, and turned towards the four seated officers.
 Without saying a word, Clemmons drew a Glock 17 9 mm handgun and opened fire.
 Clemmons also carried an illegally obtained Smith & Wesson .38-caliber revolver.
 Clemmons was legally barred from possessing any weapon in Washington state due to prior felony convictions.

-Officer Tina Griswold and Sergeant Mark Renninger were first; they were both shot in the head and killed instantly while they still remained seated.
+Officer Tina Griswold and Sergeant Mark Renninger were shot first; they were both shot in the head and killed instantly while they still remained seated.
 In the aftermath, it was revealed that the four officers had hardly any time to react to the violent attack; the shooting was considered an ambush.
 Officer Ronald Owens was fatally shot in the neck as he stood up attempting to draw his weapon.
 Clemmons then fired upon Officer Greg Richards, striking him in the head.
 Before Richards succumbed to his mortal head wound, he was able to draw his weapon and return fire.
 Richards' bullet struck Clemmons in the abdomen.
 A wounded and bleeding Clemmons stole the dying Richards' Glock .40 S&W service weapon.